 In recognition of the nature and concern about modern slavery, we expect our suppliers to ensure compliance with the Modern Slavery regulations.

+Impactful business Priorities

-Governance
+Governance and Human Rights

-Impactful business Governance and Human Rights Innovation Sustainable and Responsible Sourcing Our value chain impact goes beyond SKG and we must extend our ethical and sustainable manner of conducting business to our supply chains, and to require our suppliers to continually improve their sustainable footprints.
-Priorities We operate in an environment with diverse legislation, regulations and cultures.
+We operate in an environment with diverse legislation, regulations and cultures.
 Our Code of Conduct is the fundamental guideline for everybody at Smurfit Kappa from the Board of Directors, officers and employees as well as individuals, entities, agents and anyone acting on the Group's behalf - and we require the same from our suppliers.

 Our Code of Conduct expects adherence to ethical standards and commitment to quality and service.

+Our

+Commitments

+Strong governance and a respect for human rights are key factors for our stakeholders when choosing investments, suppliers and employers.
+By complying with regulations, having effective corporate governance and a respect for human rights we can remain a reliable partner of choice for all our stakeholders.
+In addition it enables us to have a positive impact in the communities in which we operate.

+We are committed to maintaining a strong governance framework by:

+- Making our Code of Conduct accessible for all stakeholders; Ensuring our stakeholders adher - Ensuring our stakeholders adhere to the principles of the Code; and - Offering an independent and unbiased channel to raise concerns about breaches to the Code.

 We have a responsibility to respond to the challenge facing the environment and society today - to inspire more sustainable packaging solutions.
 With circularity in mind at the design stage, and by optimising both primary and secondary packaging, we can deliver efficiencies in transport, emissions reductions, replace unsustainable packaging materials, storage and display and ultimately ensure recovery and recycling of our packaging products in recycling channels.
-Risks and Opportunities Strong governance and a respect for human rights are key factors for our stakeholders when choosing investments, suppliers and employers.
-By complying with regulations, having effective corporate governance and a respect for human rights we can remain a reliable partner of choice for all our stakeholders.
-In addition it enables us to have a positive impact in the communities in which we operate.

 Lightweighting packaging is not always the most sustainable solution for our customers, and if done incorrectly can lead to more waste.
 We convert our data into intelligent design tools that help us measure the environmental impact of the product designs we offer to our customers.
 We see an opportunity to create fit-for-purpose, sustainable packaging with mono-material solutions designed for optimal performance and recyclability.
 We are also working with the recycling and paper producing industries to keep our raw materials in the recycling loop.

+We are committed to inspire more sustainable packaging through:

+- The development of our Better Planet Packaging initiative; - Using our data to improve our processes, products, supply chains, logistics and markets; and - Optimising the use of our InnoTools to support our innovation and design and leverage our global ideas.

+Sustainable and Responsible Sourcing

+Our value chain impact goes beyond SKG and we must extend our ethical and sustainable manner of conducting business to our supply chains, and to require our suppliers to continually improve their sustainable footprints.

 In order to sustainably grow our business and attract customers and investors, our sourcing of material, goods and services must have the right quality and cost, but also be ethically and sustainably sourced.
 Working with and learning from our suppliers as well as sharing our sustainability knowledge, experience and expertise increases the sustainability of the whole value chain.

-Our Commitments We are committed to maintaining a strong governance framework by: Making our Code of Conduct accessible for all stakeholders; Ensuring our stakeholders adhere to the principles of the Code; and Offering an independent and unbiased channel to raise concerns about breaches to the Code.
-We are committed to inspire more sustainable packaging through: The development of our Better Planet Packaging initiative; Using our data to improve our processes, products, supply chains, logistics and markets; and Optimising the use of our InnoTools to support our innovation and design and leverage our global ideas.
-We are committed to working with our suppliers that adhere to our: Sustainable and Responsible Sourcing Policy and Supplier Code of Conduct, are CoC certified (where applicable); and Commit to our Modern Slavery Statement.
+We are committed to working with our suppliers that adhere to our:

+- Sustainable and Responsible Sourcing Policy and Supplier Code of Conduct, are CoC certified (where applicable); and

+- Commit to our Modern Slavery

+Statement.

 We regularly audit our suppliers to ensure adherence to our key Sustainable and Responsible Sourcing principles.

-Annual Report 2023 Smurfit Kappa 67